 BAE successfully concluded the critical design review (CDR) of the new AMPV in June 2016.
 The US Army took final delivery of the AMPVs built under the EMD phase in April 2018.

-The vehicles will undergo strenuous testing in the next phase of development.
-The availability, maintainability, logistics and mission reliability of the vehicle will be tested during the phase.
-The vehicle will then enter the Milestone C review phase, followed by the LRIP phase in 2019.
+The vehicles underwent strenuous testing to test the availability, maintainability, logistics and mission reliability of the vehicle.
+The vehicle then entered the Milestone C review phase, followed by the LRIP phase.

-BAE AMPV is based on the design of Bradley infantry fighting vehicle (IFV).
-It retains the layout of Bradley IFV, but incorporates a one-man open-top turret.
-The driver’s compartment and engine are located at the forward hull, while the troop’s section is positioned at the rear.
+BAE AMPV is based on the design of the Bradley infantry fighting vehicle (IFV).
+It retains the layout of Bradley IFV but incorporates a one-man open-top turret.
+The driver’s compartment and engine are located at the forward hull while the troop’s section is positioned at the rear.

 BAE AMPV variants